elgeneee/Hackers-V/README.md

 # hackers-v
-Run the app.py
+-Run the app.py

-Ignore pyhon files that start with test
+-Ignore pyhon files that start with test